Updated May 30, 2023

 The following are the milling machine’s disadvantages:

 - High flank wear: By lowering speed and raising the feed rate, you can avoid the high flank wear rate.
-To prevent it, one should use tougher carbide with suitable geometry and sharper cutting edges.
+One should use tougher carbide with suitable geometry and sharper cutting edges to prevent it.

 - High crater wear: This can be prevented by slowing down and utilizing tougher carbide.

 - Carbide breaking: The production process can clog by carbide breaking.
-The use of more durable carbide and ensuring the rigidity of the cutter, machine, and arbor are potential solutions to this issue.
+Using more durable carbide and ensuring the cutter, machine, and arbor rigidity are potential solutions to this issue.